RogueTensor/bitagent_subnet/README.md

 ## FAQ
 **Q: How much GPU (VRAM) and RAM do I need to run a validator and/or miner?** \
-A: Validators need a GPU and require a minimum of 48 GBs of VRAM with performant CPU.
+A: Validators need a GPU and require a minimum of 48 GBs of VRAM with performant CPU.  \
 Miners are left to their own setup, but should be aware that the more capable tool calling LLMs require a decent amount of VRAM to fine-tune the model to be submitted.
 Reminder that miners are not required to host a model for real-time inference.

 **Q: Why is my miner suddenly performing poorly?** \
-A: New datasets are periodically pushed to combat overfitting to any particular dataset.
+A: New datasets are periodically pushed to combat overfitting to any particular dataset.  \
+Miners' models are locked in upon submission, therefore miners should find and finetune on larger function calling datasets to have the best chance of surviving multiple dataset pushes.\
+The most ideal dataset to target is BFCL's.

 **Q: Are there any required subscriptions or paid APIs?** \
-A: No - no subs, no external companies, in fact we'd rather the community build amazing AI capabilities than relying on corporations.
+A: No - no subs, no external companies, in fact we'd prefer the community build amazing AI capabilities rather than relying on corporations.

 **Q: What LLM should I use?** \
 A: This is where the miner needs to experiment some and test and fine-tune different LLM models to find what accomplishes the tasks most successfully.
 Have a look at models in the Salesforce xLAM family as good starting points.
+By this time, we may have a top performing model released on BFCL that you can start from.

 **Q: Validators are running miner-submitted HF models, will validators require `trust_remote_code`?** \
 A: No, we require that no setup scripts or any code be necessary for running the models.

 **Q: I started my miner and I am not receiving any tasks.** \
 A: There are a few things to check:
-- Is your axon port, as reported on the metagraph correct (you can check taostats or metagraph)?
+- Is your axon port, as reported on the metagraph, correct (you can check taostats or metagraph)?
 - Is your axon port open and reachable from a system in the real world (like where the validators are)?
-- Do you have Trace logging on to see the dendrite requests and Debug logging on to see the task results?
+- Do you have TRACE logging on to see the dendrite requests and DEBUG logging on to see the task results?
-- Make sure your IsAlive() forward is returning True and wait an hour for that to update in the validator's cache.
 - Make sure there isn't a stale process that is preventing your new miner process from starting up on the intended port.

 **Q: What about model copying?** \